Skip to main content

 this.material.setParameter('uHeightMap', heightTexture);

-// Replace the material on the model with our new material
+// Replace the material on all render components

 meshInstances[j].material = this.material;